Permanent Residency Through Employment

 With our firm on your side, you will have an immigration lawyer directly available to you.
 Contact us to schedule a consultation.

 Mitchell & Serrano provides expert immigration advice and total dedication to our clients.
-As Global Business Immigration Lawyers, clients include employers and businesses, academics, scientists, artists and athletes seeking immigrant visas.
-The firm represents many seeking an EB-1 visa, an L visa and an EB-2 for business start-ups.
+As Global Business Immigration Lawyers, clients generally include employers, academics, scientists, artists and athletes seeking visas.
+Likewise, the firm represents many seeking an EB-1 visa, an L visa and an EB-2 for business start-ups.
 We are closely monitoring President Biden’s immigration reform plan and provides frequent updates on this website.

 - E-3 Specialty Occupation